drakkar-workshop/drakkar2025-demo-oceananigans/README.md

 - [OrthogonalSphericalShellGrids.jl](https://github.com/CliMA/OrthogonalSphericalShellGrids.jl): a gridding package to generate grids
 - [CairoMakie.jl](https://github.com/MakieOrg/Makie.jl/tree/master/CairoMakie): the native Julia package for plotting and visualization

-# Content of the repository
+# Contents of the repository

 The notebooks (in the `notebook` folder) can be executed by launching jupyter notebook via command line:
 `% jupyter notebook`